To train and empower youth across Canada to reach their academic potential through tutoring, mentorship, and leadership.

 We hope to see Canadian students supported in their learning and develop the skills needed to thrive in school and in their careers.

 Complete your 10 hours of volunteering by tutoring peers at your school.
-Don’t forget to support your peers with their registration and post program surveys!
+Don’t forget to support your peers with their registration and post-program surveys!

-and trainer with a certificate ceremony (with pizza!)
+Celebrate with your fellow peers and trainer with a certificate ceremony

 Check out Freddy’s speech on his time as an L2L tutor!
 He highlights the impact he made on his peers, the opportunities that he unlocked, and the moment he first got to meet his peer in person after COVID-19.